Developer-DAO/docs/docs/getting-started/about-the-dao.md

 sidebar_position: 1
 ---

-# What is a Developer DAO

-Developer DAO is a builder owned and governance community.

-A social space for builders, built by builders to help other all builders become better builders and build more cool projects.
+# About D_D

+Developer DAO is a community first.
+A Social DAO that has brought together 1000s of new and existing builders in the ecosystem to _build web3 with frens_.

+[Nader Dabit](https://twitter.com/dabit3) founded Developer DAO on a [YouTube Live Stream](https://www.youtube.com/watch?v=NcOQG4Cpbdk&t=5s) on 3rd September 2021.
+They launched the DAO as an experiment by forking the [Loot Project](https://www.lootproject.com/) and changing the metadata from in-game loot items to traits a Developer DAO might hold.

+## Misson, Values & Goals

+Our first ever Governance was to [Ratify our mission, values and goals](https://snapshot.org/#/devdao.eth/proposal/QmdZQD8h28PiWwwsdJo5mD2DBdC7BvYzrktmbsMoP4AcP6).

-### Our missions
+### Mission

-Developer DAO exists to accelrate the educationa and impact of a new wave of web3 builders.
+Developer DAO exists to accelerate the education and impact of a new wave of web3 builders.

-_Established in our first Snapshot Proposal - [Ratify our mission, values and goals](https://snapshot.org/#/devdao.eth/proposal/QmdZQD8h28PiWwwsdJo5mD2DBdC7BvYzrktmbsMoP4AcP6)_

-### Our values
+### Values

 #### Transparency

 Open source everything, conversations in public, document and share the journey

+### Goals

 ## Membership vs Access